neondatabase/website/content/docs/guides/aws-lambda.md

     The code above exports the function `getAllUsers`, which retrieves all rows from the `users` table and returns them as a `JSON` object in the `HTTP` response body.

     The function uses the `pg` library to connect to the Neon database using the `Client` class and the database connection URL that is stored in the `DATABASE_URL` environment variable.
-The function then calls the connect method on the `Client` instance to establish a connection to the database. and uses the query method to execute a `SELECT` statement that retrieves all rows from the `users` table.
+The function calls the connect method on the `Client` instance to establish a connection to the database, and uses the query method to execute a `SELECT` statement that retrieves all rows from the `users` table.

     The query method returns a `Promise` that resolves to an object containing the rows retrieved by the `SELECT` statement, which the function parses to retrieve the `rows` property.
 Finally, the function returns an `HTTP` response with a status code of 200 and a body that contains a `JSON` object with a single `data` property, which is set to the value of the rows variable.

-6. Add the `DATABASE_URL` environment variable and the function definition to the `serverless.yml` file.
+6. Add the `DATABASE_URL` environment variable and the function definition to the `serverless.yml` file, which is located in your `aws-node-project` directory.

     You can copy the connection string from the Neon Console, and add the `DATABASE_URL` under `environment`.
 Add `sslmode=require` to enable SSL.
 The `sslmode=require` option tells PostgreSQL to use SSL encryption and verify the server's certificate.